dgoodine/Slogger/README.md

 	public let log = TestLogger()

-Naturally, if you want your logger to have customize values (generators, decorators, etc.), you can override the *init* method and provide that information there.
+Naturally, if you want your logger to have customized values (generators, decorators, etc.), you can override the *init* method and provide that information there.

 Remember, *Slogger* is designed so that all public public properties for a *Slogger* instance can be modified at runtime, without having to worry about state.

+## Feedback
+Please do use the issues section on Github to raise questions, offer suggestions for improvements or ask questions about *Sloggers* implementation.
+And if you want to contribute (generators, destinations, etc.), feel free to discuss it in the issues section and/or issue a pull request.

+Happy logging!